 Concrete stairs at both locations appear to be in good condition.
 The yellow safety nosing paint is in poor condition.
-The painted steel handrails are in good condition with portions of the painted finish worn off.
-The handrails do not appear to be in compliance with current accessibility requirements.
+The painted steel handrails are in good condition with portions of the painted finish worn off, however, they do not appear to be compliant with current accessibility requirements.
+There is currently no accessible means to the stage.
+Both an accessible path and associated features will need to be further studied and considered for future use.